Last Updated on October 30, 2023

-Pathological fracture of the bone is presentation in one third of sarcoma cases.
-In 33% of cases, the presentation involves a pathological fracture of an affected long bone.
+Pathological fracture of the bone is the presentation in one-third of sarcoma cases.
+In 33% of the cases, the presentation involves a pathological fracture of an affected long bone.
 Biopsies of pathological fractures may be recommended to rule out sarcoma.

-Apart from injury due to fractured vertebra, spinal cord injury may occur due to enlargement of the pedicle, lamina, or vertebral .
+Apart from injury due to a fractured vertebra, spinal cord injury may occur due to enlargement of the pedicle, lamina, and other structures.
 Nerve root or spinal nerve compression may also occur.
-Spinal cord compression is most frequent in the upper thoracic spine .
+Spinal cord compression is most frequent in the upper thoracic spine.

 Platybasia may lead to spastic quadriplegia.
 Basilar invagination or compression of posterior fossa structures of the skull may lead to cerebellar or brainstem syndromes.

-In lumbar spine, cauda equina syndrome and spinal canal stenosis may occur.
+In the lumbar spine, cauda equina syndrome and spinal canal stenosis may occur.
 Hydrocephalus is rare.

 Entrapment of cranial nerves by pagetic bone may result in the expected cranial nerve palsies, the most common being vestibulocochlear nerve.
 The optic nerve may be the second most commonly affected cranial nerve.